codewithvanisha/My-html-project/README.md

-# My-html-project
+ My HTML Project

-this is my basic first html page as a beginner
+This is a simple HTML webpage created as a beginner project.
+It includes basic HTML tags like headings, paragraphs, links, and images.

+  Live Demo

+[Click here to view the page]:/Users/vanishababu/Desktop/index.html

+  Author

+Created by Vanisha*